srlinuxeurope/DCFPartnerHackathon/docs/index.md

 ### WiFi

 WiFi is important here.
 Without it your hackathon experience is going to be rather dull.
-To connect to the hackthon event's WiFi, refer to the paper provided or the slide presented.
+To connect to the hackathon event's WiFi, refer to the paper provided or the slide presented.

 ### Topology